Corporate Team Building Training: How to Build Stronger, More Productive Teams

 Personality & Communication Mapping

 People bring their entire communication history to work.
-Tools like DiSC, MBTI, or Working Genius aren’t magic, but they help decode patterns, clashes, and blind spots.
+Tools like DiSC, MBTI, or Working Genius help decode patterns, clashes, and blind spots teams don't realize exist.
+The session starts with individual assessments, then moves into group mapping, where teams see their collective profile.

 The Feedback Circuit

-Quick-fire sessions, timed prompts, and rotating partners.
-Teams practice giving feedback clearly, receiving it without going cold, and following up with intention.
-It’s awkward at first.
-Then it gets better.
-Then it becomes a habit people want to keep.
+Quick-fire sessions, timed prompts, rotating partners.
+Teams practice giving feedback clearly, receiving it without defensiveness, and following up with intention.
+Each round focuses on a different skill: naming the behavior, offering actionable next steps, or responding with curiosity instead of defense.

 The “Disagree and Build” Workshop